 - Sales to a retailer, wholesaler, or manufacturer for resale only

-- Sale of manufacturing machinery, tools, and equipment to be used directly in direct production.
+- Sale of manufacturing machinery, tools, and equipment to be used for direct production.

 The sales tax exemption certificate is kept on file by the seller and is not filed with the state.